SilkRose/Pony/stories/books-and-besties/books-and-besties.md

 "How do we do that with just a pile of books?"

-"We can use books with different colors... and our imagination."
+"We can use books with different colors… and our imagination."

 "Oh, okay."